leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 to stop somewhere in the code but it may not be obvious what has and has not been executed.

-Below we have two examples where we try to "add" the number `1` to the character `"1"`, notice how the errors are different!
+Below we have two examples where we try to add the number `1` to the character `"1"`, notice how the errors are different!

 ```python